krishan99/Flutter-Front-End/README.md

 ##### Sub Folders
 **Theme Folder:** This just contains a style.dart with the app theme which I access in the main.dart file.

-**Services Folder:** holds some web APIs and native interaction code The components folder has custom widgets which are used in multiple different screens.
+**Services Folder:** holds some web APIs and native interaction code.

+**Components Folder:** has custom widgets which are used in multiple different screens.

 **Models Folder:** contains files each with a custom class of an object widely used throughout the app.